parijatlal/personal_website/content/authors/admin/_index.md

 bio: Parijat is a doctoral candidate in economics at Columbia University.
 Parijat has research interests in development and environmental economics.

 interests:
-- Development Economics
+- Development Economics and Inequality
-- Public and Labor Economics
+- Public, Labor, and Health Economics
-- Inequality

 education:
   courses: